kajalkattige30/grpc-microservices/README.md

 1. Proto: contains all the proto files(Schemas)
 2. grpc-server : This is the server module which contains the server application and its implementation.
 Client microservice makes remote procedure calls to this microservice.

 3. grpc-client: This is the client module which contains a controller file where in some APIs are exposed.
 These APIs make use of auto-generated services which internally do the inter-service communication and invoke methods in the server microservice.
+It also contains a service file which has the client implementation.

 Steps to run the project: